Burnley: County Council

 Lancashire County Council is currently controlled by the Conservative Party and has been since 2017.
 They have had only one other term in power between 2009 – 2013, the rest of the time from 1981, the council has been under Labour control.
 The borough is represented on the council in six divisions: Burnley Central East, Burnley Central West, Burnley North East, Burnley Rural, Burnley South West, and Padiham & Burnley West.

 National

 The constituency of Burnley elects a single member of Parliament (MP).
-Since the general election in 2019, the town has been represented by Antony Higginbotham, its first Conservative Party MP in over 100 years.
+In the 2024 election Burnley elected Labour MP Oliver Ryan.
+Previously, in the general election in 2019, the town elected Antony Higginbotham, its first Conservative Party MP in over 100 years.
 The constituency had been represented by MPs of the Labour Party since 1935, apart from 2010 – 2015, when it was represented by Gordon Birtwistle, a Liberal Democrat.
 Richard Shaw was the town's first MP in 1868.
 Arguably its most notable MP was former leader of the Labour Party and Nobel Peace Prize laureate Arthur Henderson.